 There are lots of jobs but hardly any wage growth.

-The Bank of England has decided to keep its main interest rate at a record low of 0.25 percent as the economy weakens ahead of Britain's departure from the European Union.
+The Bank of England has decided to keep interest rates at a record low 0.25 percent after slowing inflation damped the clamor for an increase.

 The Latest on the Bank of England's decision to keep interest rates at a record low (all times local): 12:25 p.m.